Looking for the best hikes in Anchorage, Alaska? From city views to alpine lakes, Anchorage has more than enough hiking trails to keep you busy.

 The Chugach State Park covers 495,000 acres of land and it takes less than 30 minutes to access one of the many miles of hiking trails within the park.

-In this post, I’m going to share the best Anchorage hiking trails and directions on how to get to each one.
+In this post, I’m going to share the most popular hikes in Anchorage, including my personal favorites, and directions on how to get to each trail.

-You’ll also find my favorite places to eat in Anchorage at the end of this post.
+You’ll also find a few of my favorite places to eat in Anchorage at the end of this post.

 1. Little O’Malley Peak